 Smallmouth bass are typically brown, but can sometimes appear almost black, with red or brown eyes and dark brown bands running vertically along the side of its body.

-The coloration and hues may vary depending on the habitat with which they live in, as well as the forage and diet the feed on in a given body of water.
+The coloration and hues may vary depending on the habitat in which they live, as well as the forage and diet they feed on in a given body of water.
 Smallmouth bass also have darker vertical lines on their body.

-Smallmouth bass will have a shorter jaw than a largemouth.
+Smallmouth bass will have a shorter jaw than largemouth.